AD

 the thinking.

-These are not hobbies.
-They are the things that keep the thinking alive between the hard problems.
+Calling these hobbies undersells them.
+They keep the thinking alive between the hard problems.

 Music